 In its first few years of operation, Urban Cookhouse became a household name throughout the city of Birmingham, AL. David Snyder, founder and part owner, became very intrigued with the restaurant industry through his work and success with Zoe's Kitchen.
 After climbing the ladder with Zoe's Kitchen, and spending a year under world-renowned Chef Chris Hastings at Hot and Hot Fish Club in Birmingham, David developed the knowledge to cultivate a brand that he believed would appeal to everyone.
 This unique idea placed emphasis on woodgrilled meats, local produce, and homemade vinaigrettes, with the goals of serving quality and well prepared food.
+This concept allowed many people to experience and understand Urban Cookhouse's slogan: "Buy Local, Eat Urban."
 After great success in its initial years, the company was looking to expand operations.
 A major cornerstone of Urban Cookhouse, also known as UC, was the people that represented its name.
-The company wanted the right people in place to support a smooth expansion and opening of new restaurant locations.
+The company wanted the right people in place to support a smooth expansion and opening of desired and hopeful new restaurant locations.
 There were many obstacles that were ahead relative to hiring and incentivizing the right managers, as well as identifying the right franchisee candidates.
 David knew that the real work had only just begun, and that the decisions that the company faced in the coming months would lay the foundation for Urban Cookhouse's growth efforts.